-Confluent Control Center is a web-based tool for managing and monitoring Apache Kafka®.
+Confluent Control Center is a web-based tool for managing and monitoring Apache Kafka® in Confluent Platform.
 Control Center provides a user interface that enables you to get a quick overview of cluster health, observe and control messages, topics, and Schema Registry, and to develop and run ksqlDB queries.

 The following image provides an example of a Kafka environment without Confluent Control Center and a similar environment that has Confluent Control Center running.
 The environments use Kafka to transport messages from a set of producers to a set of consumers that are in different data centers, and uses Replicator to copy data from one cluster to another.

 Configure and access Control Center¶

 Control Center is installed as a part of Confluent Platform.
 For details about configuring Confluent Control Center, see Configuring Control Center.

 To access Control Center, when Confluent Platform including Control Center is running, open your web browser and navigate to the

 host and port where Control Center runs.
 By default, Control Center runs at

 For details on available configurations, see Control Center Configuration Reference.